selvam920/wa.me/README.md

 # Whatsapp Share Plugin

 This is a fork of the https://pub.dev/packages/whatsapp_share2 package.
-I would love to work with other WhatsApp apps apart from the official ones.
+I would love for it to work with other WhatsApp apps apart from the official ones e.g. WhatsAp GB (though we cannot exhaust all of them 🤣).

+This has not been tested on iOS.

 ## Features:

-* Share messages or link urls to specific contact.
+- Share messages or link urls to specific contact.
-* Share local files to specific contact.
+- Share local files to specific contact.

 ## Installation

 First, add this to your package's pubspec.yaml file:

 ```
 dependencies:
-  whatsapp_share2: ^2.0.0
+  wa_me: latest_version
 ```

 Now in your Dart code, you can use:

 ```
-import 'package:whatsapp_share2/whatsapp_share2.dart';
+import 'package:wa_me/wa_me.dart';
 ```

 ## Installation (Platform Specific)

 ### iOS